dom-schulz/loan-predictor/README.md

 ## Data Pipeline

 ### Data Cleaning and Preprocessing
 The data was uploaded to Google Cloud Storage and is accessed via BigQuery.
-The cleaning process was performed using BigQuery:
+The cleaning process was performed using SQL in BigQuery:
 - Handled missing values
 - Removed unnecessary features
 - Standardized data types